adampax/titanium-cookies/README.md

 ```

 See full example in the `example` folder.

+Read more in blog post [here](http://adampaxton.com/get-cookies-from-a-webview-in-titanium.aspx).

 ### Methods